Aurazour/ArpeggiatorMod/README.md

-# arpeggiatorMod
+# ArpeggiatorMod
-JUCE midi plug-in that provides additional functions on top of the tutorial code
+JUCE midi plug-in that provides additional functions on top of the tutorial code.
+Originally written for class

 ### Functionalities: